 So on one hand, our parents and church refuse to make sex less taboo.
-We then rely on media which refuses to neither normalize these necessary and life saving aspects of consensual and safe sex, nor make being pro-choice/pro life simply about access to birth control in the first place.
+We then rely on media which refuses to neither normalize these necessary and life saving aspects of consensual and safe sex, and refuses to make being pro-choice/pro life simply about access to birth control in the first place.
 Then of course in Nigeria if you get pregnant outside of wedlock, there is a crashing domino effect and your world is ripped apart like clockwork; abortions are illegal, stigma is rife, and the resulting high school drop out rate for young girls is a given.
 Pregnancy outside of wedlock is effectively a death sentence for young girls (with comparatively little effect on the boys involved).
 Yet everyone thinks our current sex education just needs to tell young people to focus on God more.
-At the same time, child marriages are somehow exempt from the International Childs Right Act, and continue unchecked.
+At the same time, child marriages are somehow exempt from the rules, and continue unchecked.

 I remember trying to explain this morbid fear of pregnancy (and the potentially damning consequences on my life) to my boyfriend and his reply was “if you get pregnant, I get pregnant too.
 It’s not just you.”
 Yet he refused for us to take precautions like condoms.
 He effectively dismissed my fears as illegitimate even though he would actually face none of the consequences (neither the pregnancy nor the degree of fall out).
 This reminds me of the article where male partners disregard their partners’ concerns, and dictate their own risk tolerance as all that matters despite facing fewer consequences.
 It’s madness.
 But don’t get me started.
 I did not have the words that I have now to tell him that he was insane, and break up with him on the spot.
-My hope is that after you read this, you will; and that there will be increasingly safe spaces for young people to get accurate information for decisions that are one pause away from being the difference between life or death.
+My hope is that after you read this, you will; and that there will be increasingly safe spaces for young people to get accurate information for decisions that are one pause away from being the difference between life, death or avoidable strife.

 Rather than drive young people to the shadowy fringes where they are more prone to exploitation and harm, sex education needs to be more open, less shameful, and much more honest.
 But we have a long way to go.
 Long term, the words I want ringing in young women’s ears are: “Do I feel ready?
 Do I feel safe?
 Am I consenting?
 Do I feel unpressured?
 Do I have a condom?
 Have we gotten tested and have I seen the results?
 Am I on birth control?
 If I ask him or her to stop will they?”
 I want her to feel confident to not proceed if her mind tells her that even one of those answers is ‘no’.
 This is in much better stead than the searing guilt and unfortunately loud “Am I going to hell?
 Will I perform?
-Am I sexy enough? and Will he like me more?” that distracts from any sensible thoughts about safety, and usually leads to disastrous consequences, loaded mostly on her.
+Am I sexy enough? and Will he like me more?” that distracts from any sensible thoughts about safety, and usually leads to disastrous consequences, heaped mostly on her.